 Mail can be addressed to our directors in care of the Office of the Secretary at our company's headquarters at Oxford Industries, Inc., 999 Peachtree Street, N.E., Suite 688, Atlanta, Georgia 30309.
 At the direction of our Board, all mail received will be opened and screened for security purposes.
-The mail will then be logged in.
 All relevant and appropriate communications to our directors will be forwarded.
 Mail addressed to a particular director will be forwarded or delivered to that director.
 Mail addressed to "Outside Directors," "Non-Management Directors" or the "Lead Director" will be forwarded or delivered to our lead director.
 Mail addressed to the "Board of Directors" will be delivered to our Chairman.